-- As we plan to purchase commercially available components for our technology solutions, rather than develop and own our own technology, we will have limited proprietary protection for our technology solutions 8 As any management has limited experience in the depleyment of internet access not yould colutions the man not be able to come out our plan.
-As our management has limited experience in the deployment of internet access network solutions, we may not be able to carry out our plan of operations with the result that we may not achieve revenues and our business may fail 9 or operations with the result that we may not define to revenues and our business may run J - If business travellers adopt a wireless computing standard other than the Wi-Fi 802.11 Protocol, then business travellers may not be able to connect to our internet access networks with the result that we may not earn revenues that we anticipate from our internet access networks, we will have less cash with which to pursue our plan of operations and our business will fail 9 - The introduction of new government regulation could increase our expenses, reduce the amount of cash we have with which to pursue our plan of operations and cause our losses to increase 9 plair of operations and cause our rosses to increase J - If a market for our common stock does not develop, shareholders may be unable to sell their shares 9 - If the selling shareholders sell a large number of shares all at once or in blocks, the market price of our shares would most likely decline 10 - Because A Portion Of Our Operating Expenses And Revenues Are In Canadian Dollars, Our Financial Results And Operating Condition May.
-Be Impacted By Currency Fluctuations In The Canadian Dollar In Comparison To The U.S. Dollar 10 De impacted by Currency Fuctuations in The Canadian Donar in Companson to The O.S.
-Donar 10 Use of F Proceeds 10 Detern nination of Offering Price 10 Dilestia - 11 Dilutio )II 11 Selling g Shareholders 11 Plan of f Distribution 18 Legal Proceedings 19 Directo ors, Executive Officers, Promoters and Control Persons 20 Directi ors, Executive Officers, Fromoters and Control Persons 20 Securit ty Ownership of Certain Beneficial Owners and Management 22 Descri ption of Securities 23 Intorca et of Named Exports and Councel 25 meres st of Named Experts and Counsel 25 Disclo sure of Commission Position of Indemnification for Securities Act Liabilities 25 The state of the s
+As our management has limited experience in the deployment of internet access network solutions, we may not be able to carry out our plan of operations with the result that we may not achieve revenues and our business may fail 7 print of operations while reduce the may not demote to related and our oddiness may rain If business travellers adopt a wireless computing standard other than the Wi-Fi 802.11 Protocol, then business travellers may not be able to connect to our internet access networks with the result that we may not earn revenues that we anticipate from our internet access networks and our business will suffer 8 If we are unable to compete with our competitors, then our business will suffer 8

+The introduction of new government regulation could increase our expenses and adversely affect our ability to achieve profitability 8

+If a market for our common stock does not develop, shareholders may be unable to sell their shares.
+9

+If the selling shareholders sell a large number of shares all at once or in blocks, the market price of our shares would most likely decline 9

+Use of f Proceeds 9

+Deterr nination of Offering Price 9

+Dilutio on 9

+Selling g Shareholders 10

+Plan o f Distribution 18

+Legal Proceedings 19

+Direct ors, Executive Officers, Promoters and Control Persons 19

+Securi ty Ownership of Certain Beneficial Owners and Management 21

+Descri iption of Securities 22

+Interes st of Named Experts and Counsel 24

+Disclo sure of Commission Position of Indemnification for Securities Act Liabilities 24

-Organization Within Last Five Years 25
+Organ ization Within Last Five Years 24

-Description of Business 26
+Descri iption of Business 25

-Plan of Operations 44
+Plan o f Operations 39

+If the third party equipment hosting operators that we rely upon suffer service problems, then expenses associated with the operation of our

-Description of Property 49
+Description of Property 42

-Certain Relationships and Related Transactions 49
+Certain Relationships and Related Transactions 43

-Market for Common Equity and Related Stockholder Matters 51
+Market for Common Equity and Related Stockholder Matters 44

-Executive Compensation 54
+Executive Compensation 47

-Financial Statements 56
+Financial Statements 49

-Changes in and Disagreements with Accountants 56
+Changes in and Disagreements with Accountants 49

-Where You Can Find More Information 57
+Where You Can Find More Information 50

-Until, all dealers that effect transactions in these securities whether or not participating in this offering, may be requ iired to

-Until , all dealers that effect transactions in these securities whether or not participating in this offering, may be required to deliver a prospectus.
+Until \\\\\\, all dealers that effect transactions in these securities whether or not participating in this offering, may be required to deliver a prospectus.
 This is in addition to the dealers' obligation to deliver a prospectus when acting as underwriters and with respect to their unsold allotments or subscriptions.